sinxisterrr/continuum-parser/README.md

 ## Credits

-Built for parsing conversations into substrate-compatible memory formats.
+Built for parsing conversations into substrate and sage-compatible memory formats.
 Inspired by the need to transform raw dialogue into structured, queryable knowledge.

 *"Your conversations contain multitudes.
 Let's extract them."*